AC297r-MBTA-2018/Code-Documentation/index.md

 > cd Rider-Segmentation-Full-App/
 > python3 MBTAdashboard/app.py
 > ```
-> Copy the local host link (http://0.0.0.0:5000/)

-> Open a browser and paste the local host link to view the dashboard
+> Copy and paste the local host link (http://0.0.0.0:5000/) in a browser to view the dashboard